StetHD/tarifa-book/configurations/index.md

 Each platform has a minimum of 3 attributes:

-* `id` allows to overwrite the default cordova app `id`.
+* `id` allows to overwrite the default Cordova app `id`.
 * `product_name` allows to overwrite the name of the app: the one you read on your device's screen.
-* `product_file_name` allows to specify the name of the generated binary (in the case of android, a .apk file).
+* `product_file_name` allows to specify the name of the generated binary (in the case of Android, a .apk file).

 ##### cordova

-Contains a `preferences` attribute allowing to overwrite any cordova `config.xml` preference and an `accessOrigin` attribute.
+Contains a `preferences` attribute allowing to overwrite any Cordova `config.xml` preference and an `accessOrigin` attribute.
 By default [`tarifa create`](../usage/create.md) will generate the contents of the `cordova` attribute
 as: